 In 2016, to identify and prioritize material topics, KBC conducted a survey among 2018 stakeholders (1802 external stakeholders and 216 internal stakeholders).
 The survey was conducted through an independent third party and KBC asked respondents to rate issues according to importance.

-In its 2016 Sustainability Report KBC reports that it took the following actions for ensuring business integrity and compliance:
+In its 2016 Sustainability Report KBC reports that it took the following actions for promoting business integrity and compliance:

-- Ensuring compliance through the Corporate Compliance Division
+- Promoting compliance through the Corporate Compliance Division

-- The Corporate Compliance Division helps KBC ensure that, in providing the company’s banking and insurance services, rules, regulations and guidelines are observed.
+- The Corporate Compliance Division helps KBC make sure that, in providing the company’s banking and insurance services, rules, regulations and guidelines are observed.
 In addition, the Corporate Compliance Division helps make sure that the confidentiality of information and respect of privacy are guaranteed.

 - Raising employee awareness about integrity and compliance issues